-Geography (GEOG)

-Courses offered by the Department of Geography form an important component of liberal education and also provide skills and knowledge necessary for careers in both the private and public sector.
+Geography (GEOG) Courses offered by the Department of Geography form an important component of liberal education and also provide skills and knowledge necessary for careers in both the private and public sector.
 The undergraduate program reflects the breadth of geography and its linkages to other social and physical sciences.
-Courses are in atmospheric science, environmental studies, international studies, geoinformatics, human geography and sustainable systems.
+Courses are in atmospheric science, environmental studies, international studies, geoinformatics, human geography, and sustainable systems.
 The B.A. degree program provides a strong liberal arts education focusing on the major subject areas of geography, while maintaining a great deal of flexibility.
 The flexibility allows students to focus on particular concentration areas and/or to choose a second major.
 The B.S. degree provides additional science requirements that prepare science-oriented students for graduate school and science-related jobs at the bachelor's degree level.
 Students pursuing a B.S. degree focus on either the atmospheric science or the geoinformatics concentration.
 Visit the program's Web page: www.indiana.edu/~geog.

-Recommended courses for the first year for students considering a major: GEOG-G 107 or G 109; GEOG-G 110 or G 120.

-Geological Sciences (GEOL)

-The Department of Geological Sciences offers a large number of courses that serve as excellent introductions to earth processes that directly affect humanity with application to such problems as pollution of the environment, groundwater flow, and natural hazard assessment and preparedness (earthquakes, volcanoes, etc.).
-Indeed, many pressing environmental issues are related to basic processes best explored and understood through the geological sciences.
+Recommended first-year courses for a major: GEOG-G 107 or G 109; GEOG-G 110 or G 120.
+Geological Sciences (GEOL) The Department of Geological Sciences offers a large number of courses that serve as excellent introductions to earth processes that directly affect humanity with application to such problems as pollution of the environment, groundwater flow, and natural hazard assessment and preparedness (earthquakes, volcanoes, etc.).
+Many pressing environmental issues are related to basic processes best explored and understood through the geological sciences.
 Other courses emphasize the earth as a member of the solar system, the origin of life, and earth materials.
 Interested students may pursue these themes further on a topical basis or consider a minor or major in geological sciences.
 Students interested in a degree in geological sciences may elect either a B.A. or B.S. degree option.
-Both the B.A. and B.S. programs are described in greater detail in the College of Arts and Sciences Bulletin.
 The B.S. degree provides a broad and solid science platform for professional employment or advanced study.
-It also reduces the non-science distribution requirement of the B.A. degree by seven courses.
 The B.A. degree provides more program flexibility than the B.S. and preserves the broad liberal arts education.
-Therefore, it allows students to complete a double major (for example, with anthropology or economics, etc.) for those wishing to use geology in a wide variety of careers in business, industry, government, and teaching.
-In addition to a broad general education, the B.A. degree with additional science and mathematics courses (or the B.S. degree) will provide an adequate background for advanced study and greater possibilities for employment.

-Recommended courses for the first year for students considering a major:
+Therefore, it allows students to complete a double major (for example, with anthropology or economics) for those wishing to use geology in a wide variety of careers in business, industry, government, and teaching.
+In addition to a broad general education, the B.A. degree with additional science and mathematics courses (or the B.S. degree) provides an adequate background for advanced study and greater possibilities for employment.
+Recommended first-year courses for a major: